tobealive/docs/docs/concepts/templates/overview.md

 # Templates

-V allows for easily using text templates, expanded at compile time to V functions, that efficiently produce text output.
+V allows easily using text templates, expanded at compile time to V functions, that efficiently produce text output.
 This is especially useful for templated HTML views, but the mechanism is general enough to be used for other kinds of text output also.